30-Year-Old Pitcher – Baltimore Orioles

 Had his contract option exercised by the Orioles for $4.75 million in October of 2014.

-Chen ended up with a no-decision Monday, allowing two runs in six innings against the Yankees.
+Chen struggled Monday, allowing five runs on nine hits in 4.2 innings against the Rays.

 To instantly reveal our fantasy analysis of every player – including Wei-Yin Chen – simply subscribe now.